lukeed/hrana/hrana-v3.md

 is a 64-bit signed integer encoded as a string in JSON.
 For other statements, the value is undefined.

 > This structure was introduced in Hrana 1.
-The `decltype` field in the `Col` strucure was added in
+The `decltype` field in the `Col` structure was added in
 > Hrana 2.

 ### Batches